 14) Other remarks/notes –

-[Instructions/Remove:Use this section for further documentation of the research data set.
-Include any additional notes regarding the data set in general, circumstances not covered by the flags and comment codes, or specific data that were coded with the CSM “See Metadata” comment code.
-You may include the metadata worksheets here if so desired.
-You may also include information on major storms or precipitation events that could have affected the data recorded at the sample sites.
-Include the following excerpt:;]

 Data are missing due to equipment or associated specific probes not being deployed, equipment failure, time of maintenance or calibration of equipment, or repair/replacement of a sampling station platform.
 Any NANs in the dataset stand for “not a number” and are the result of low power, disconnected wires, or out of range readings.
 If additional information on missing data is needed, contact the Research Coordinator at the reserve submitting the data.

+The sonde at Lower Duplin was removed in July due to the destruction of the ferry dock that it was attached to.
+The site was relocated to the new ferry dock in September.
+Data was recorded at both deployments simultaneously for two days and showed no significant difference, other than ~1m increase in depth at new site.

+Specific conductance data is subject to occasional single ‘dips’ of reduced concentrations occurring anytime throughout a deployment.
+This decrease is most likely attributed to debris or organisms disrupting the signal being sent between the electrodes on the Conductivity/Temperature sensor during sample collection.

+Due to the shifting hydrology of Dean Creek, the sonde no longer remains in the thalweg and experienced many out of water events throughout the year.
+The site is planned to be moved back in to the channel in 2022.